Delos D. Harriman

 Delos David Harriman, known as D.D.
 Harriman, is a character in the fiction of science fiction author Robert A. Heinlein.
 He is an entrepreneurial businessman who masterminded the first landing on the Moon as a private business venture.
 His story is part of Heinlein's Future History.

 Harriman's first appearance in print was in the story "Requiem" which described his death while pursuing his dream of landing on the Moon himself.
 Having opened space to humankind he was, like Moses, denied the sight of his promised land by a combination of health and legal issues.
 At the end of his life, Harriman decides to clandestinely arrange to go to the Moon himself.
 Harriman meets two spacemen, Captain James (Mac) McIntyre and Engineer Charles (Charlie) Cummings, who are down on their luck and giving rocketship rides at county fairs.
 He secretly hires them and pays to have an old orbital ship purchased and upgraded for a flight to the Moon.
 To finance this, he liquidates his financial holdings without explanation.
 His actions cause his nieces and nephews to take him to court for a competency hearing.
 Harriman fails to show up for the hearing and joins the two spacemen as they prepare the ship at a secret desert location.
-A deputy marshal locates them, but is knocked out by Charlie Cummings.
-As he comes to he sees them making a hurried departure in the modified ship.
+A deputy marshal locates them, but, when he arrives and finds them preparing for a hurried departure in the modified ship, is knocked out by Charlie Cummings.
 The spacemen give the old man his last wish.
 He barely survives the trip, and dies shortly after landing.
 Charlie buries Harriman's space-suited body on the surface of the Moon and scrawls his epitaph on the tag from an oxygen bottle.
 It is Robert Louis Stevenson's "Requiem", which is inscribed on his own headstone in Samoa.